anchorages on Barbuda

 Coco Point Lodge is now Barbuda Ocean Club and they are just as unfriendly to yachties as before.

 Coral Group now has small boats coming to moor there – next to Barbuda Cottages.
-A new mooring had been marked out with buoys before Irma but was probably lost, and Uncle Roddy’s is now open.
+A new mooring had been marked out with buoys before Irma but was probably lost, and Uncle Roddy’s is now open and welcoming visitors.
+They will also pick you up if you moor further away and call them.

-River Wharf is probably too busy with ferries coming and going for other craft to moor near here, but it is possible.
+River Wharf is probably too busy with ferries coming and going for other craft to moor near here, but it is possible if you are aware of the fishing boats and ferries – there are now three ferries on and off.

-Low Bay is the nearest location to the village and here you will see the derelict Lighthouse Hotel in front of you (they have been warned to keep their dogs under control) and a huge new gap created by the hurricane.
-From here you can use your dinghy to cross the lagoon.
+Low Bay is the nearest location to the village and here you will see the derelict Lighthouse Hotel in front of you (they have been asked by Council to keep their annoying guard dogs under control so if you are troubled by them please tell someone) There is now a huge new gap created by the hurricane.
+From here you can use your own dinghy to cross the lagoon or call a water taxi.

-PLEASE NOTE that it is forbidden by the Barbuda Council to use your own dinghy to visit the Frigate Bird sanctuary from any mooring on Barbuda.
+PLEASE NOTE that it is forbidden by the Barbuda Council to use your own dinghy to visit the Frigate Bird sanctuary on Barbuda.
+You must book a Barbudan boat for this or you risk being asked to leave Barbuda.

-Contact any of the local boat or taxi operators to meet your boat, they are familiar with the needs of visiting yachts and can carry you to all the essential services quickly.
-Some things you need in the way of everyday items can be bought in the village and can be found on the barbudaful community pages – shops, businesses and other services.
-We ask you to contact the waste disposal teams to get rid of your rubbish if necessary – some casual yacht visitors leave their garbage on our beaches.
+Our local boat or taxi operators will meet your boat, they are familiar with the needs of visiting yachts and can carry you to all the essential services including immigration and customs quickly.
+Some things you need in the way of everyday items can be bought in the village and can be found under the barbudaful community pages – shops, businesses and other services.
+We ask you to contact the waste disposal teams to get rid of your rubbish if necessary – some casual yacht visitors still leave their garbage on our beaches as if we have the resources to clean up after them.